sievericcardo/greenhouse_dt_project/HOWTORUN.md

 ## Brief Actuator functioning

-The actuator script will be run from the SMOL scheduler (host) and will activate the pump to water the pot for the given number of seconds.
+The Actuator script will be run from the SMOL scheduler (host) and will activate the pump to water the pot for the given number of seconds.

 <br>